clarelgibson/momento-to-day-one/README.md

 ### 2. Gather the Momento data

 -   Place your exported Momento text (.txt) files into directory `data/input/`
--   Place yout exported Moment media (.jpg and .mp4) files into directory `data/input/photos`
+-   Place your exported Moment media (.jpg and .mp4) files into directory `data/input/photos/`

 ### 3. Run the code